Last Updated on:

 Some stands are worth a lot of money.

-If not, what is your estimate to get them usable?
+If they aren’t usable, what is your estimate to get them usable?

 What kind of soil is on the property?